KesharwaniArpita/cern-technical-student-notes/README.md

 # Interviews with the teams
 Now for the hard part.
 After the SONRU deadline, HR send all the candidate files to the teams for the selection.
 1-3 weeks after the SONRU deadline, you can be contacted by some team - typically via email - to schedule a call.

 Most of the applicants won't get contacted back.
-While it does not mean yet that you are not selected, it appears that being selected without an interview is pretty hard, so the chances are quite low at this point.
-Do not despair, it happens!
-[What to do if you're not selected](#if-im-not-selected).
+Rumors are that, if you don't get an interview your chances are slim.
+This seems to be false.
+From a small poll of 14 people that were selected:
+- 2 were confirmed to be selected after the interview (before the committee official selection);
+- 6 took an interview and were selected afterwards;
+- 6 did not take any interview and met their supervisors after the official selection.

-At this point you can be contacted by one or more teams.
-This does not mean that you're selected yet, but your chances are now a lot higher, congrats!
+You can be contacted by one or more teams.
+While this does not mean that you're selected yet, i feel like this means that your chances are increased.

 ### How to prepare for the interview
-Research them a bit!
+Research the group and the interviewers a bit!
 Do your homework on what they do.
 Search both the names and the section, try to understand roughly what they do and what they may expect you to do for them.

 ### The actual interview
 Don't be nervous!
-They will probably are interested in you just as you're interested in them!
+They will probably be interested in you just as you're interested in them!
 They will introduce themselves, tell you a bit about their project and why you're needed, and try to understand if and how your skills would fit on their project and in their team.
 To get your skills across tell them about some relevant projects.
 If they are developing a kryptonite hypermagnet, tell them about that one uni project where you studied kryptonite magnets to make a time curving device.
-If they're developing a brainfuck interpreter, tell them more about your experience with [Cow](https://esolangs.org/wiki/COW) and the time you wrote a turing machine simulator from scratch.
+If they're developing a brainfuck interpreter, tell them more about your experience with esoteric languages and the time you wrote a turing machine simulator from scratch.
 Be relevant.

 # After the interview
-After the interviews, the teams will communicate to the HR a list of three names.
+After the interviews, you're done!
+The teams will communicate to the HR a list of three names.
 One is the main candidate, and the other two are first and second reserve candidates.
-The teams will not tell you if you're on the list and at which place, but they may give you some feedback.
+The teams will probably not tell you if you're on the list and at which place, but they may give you some feedback.

 You may be selected as main candidate by more than one team.
-My understanding here is that if there is a conflict within a department, the HR or the department choose for you.
+What i gathered online is that if there is a conflict within a department, the HR or the department choose for you.
 Instead, if the conflict is across different departments they may let you choose.
+I had the chance to choose.

 # Outcome
-You will receive an email after the committee meeting, with one of three outcomes:
+You will receive an email after the committee meeting, with one of four outcomes:
 - You are selected.
 Congratulations, you did it!
+- You are selected for more than one project.
+Excellent!
+You will have to choose which project you want to pick.
+If you were not interviewed by supervisors before, they will get in touch explaining you the projects.
 Now you will have to provide a declaration that you will stay enrolled and get it signed by your Uni, and sign your contract!
 - You are a reserve candidate.
 You will hold this status until the first candidate either signs or fails to sign the contract.
 - You are not selected.
 It happens for most candidates, I'm sorry!
 Check out [what to do if you are not selected](#if-im-not-selected)